• Skip to primary navigation

 Instructions

 • After adding potatoes, whisk it vigorously as it may stick to the bottom of the pan even if you use nonstick.
 As the potatoes start to mix well with milk and show a creamy texture adjust the taste with salt and pepper.
-As it starts to dry out, sprinkle fresh parsley and serve with a drizzle of olive oil.
+As it starts to dry out, sprinkle fresh parsley/chives and serve with a drizzle of butter or melted butter cubes.

 • Preheat the oven to 180°C and in a baking dish add a big cube of butter and keep it in the oven for 5 minutes to melt.